mikemyl/mikemylonakis.com/_pages/about.md

 last_modified_at: 2019-01-02T12:55:00-05:00
 ---

 Hi there!
-I’m Mike, and I am currently working as a DevOps Engineer - Quantitative Developer at UBS, London.
+I’m Mike, and I am currently working as a Senior Software Engineer at [Copper](https://copper.co/), London.
 My areas of interest include Linux, Dev Ops (particularly interested in Software Reliability Engineering principles) and Software Engineering in general.
 During my spare time I enjoy playing with my Raspberry PIs and learning new stuff.
 Opinions expressed here are my own and do not necessarily reflect those of my employer.